stickies-v/py-bitcoinkernel/doc/fuzzing.md

 - run the fuzzer with the case number appended to the seed corpus path:
   `FUZZ=process_message build_fuzz/bin/fuzz
   qa-assets/fuzz_corpora/process_message/1bc91feec9fc00b107d97dc225a9f2cdaa078eb6`
+- If the file does not exist, make sure you are checking out the exact same commit id for the qa-assets repo.
+If the file was found while running the fuzz engine in the CI, you should be able to reproduce the crash locally  with the same (or a similar input) within a few minutes.
+Alternatively, you can use the base64 encoded file from the CI log, if it exists. e.g.
+  `echo "Nb6Fc/97AACAAAD/ewAAgAAAAIAAAACAAAAAoA==" |
+  base64 --decode > qa-assets/fuzz_corpora/process_message/1bc91feec9fc00b107d97dc225a9f2cdaa078eb6`

 ## Submit improved coverage

 If you find coverage increasing inputs when fuzzing you are highly encouraged to submit them for inclusion in the [`bitcoin-core/qa-assets`](https://github.com/bitcoin-core/qa-assets) repo.

 Every single pull request submitted against the Bitcoin Core repo is automatically tested against all inputs in the [`bitcoin-core/qa-assets`](https://github.com/bitcoin-core/qa-assets) repo.
 Contributing new coverage increasing inputs is an easy way to help make Bitcoin Core more robust.

+## Building and debugging fuzz tests

+There are 3 ways fuzz tests can be built:

+1. With `-DBUILD_FOR_FUZZING=ON` which forces on fuzz determinism (skipping proof of work checks, disabling random number seeding, disabling clock time) and causes `Assume()` checks to abort on failure.

+   This is the normal way to run fuzz tests and generate new inputs.
+Because determinism is hardcoded on in this build, only the fuzz binary can be built and all other binaries are disabled.

+2. With `-DBUILD_FUZZ_BINARY=ON -DCMAKE_BUILD_TYPE=Debug` which causes
+   `Assume()` checks to abort on failure, and enables fuzz determinism, but makes it optional.

+   Determinism is turned on in the fuzz binary by default, but can be turned off by setting the `FUZZ_NONDETERMINISM` environment variable to any value, which may be useful for running fuzz tests with code that deterministic execution would otherwise skip.

+   Since `BUILD_FUZZ_BINARY`, unlike `BUILD_FOR_FUZZING`, does not hardcode on determinism, this allows non-fuzz binaries to coexist in the same build, making it possible to reproduce fuzz test failures in a normal build.

+3. With `-DBUILD_FUZZ_BINARY=ON -DCMAKE_BUILD_TYPE=Release`.
+In this build, the
+   fuzz binary will build but refuse to run, because in release builds determinism is forced off and `Assume()` checks do not abort, so running the tests would not be useful.
+This build is only useful for ensuring fuzz tests compile and link.

 ## macOS hints for libFuzzer